HDMS Grønland: Convoys in the Mediterranean Sea

 During the first years in service Grønland spent a significant part of her time in the Mediterranean Sea, where she escorted Danish merchant ships.
-Denmark-Norway was not part in the seven-years' war (1756–63) and the merchant fleet was thus threatened by both French and British privateers.
-Although Denmark-Norway was neutral the French merchant brothers Couturier had persuaded the Danish King Frederik V to provide a navy ship as protection for Danish ships transporting goods from the Levant to Marseille for the brothers.
-This arrangement ended, however, when the British ship of the line under command of Hugh Palliser, managed to capture a Danish merchant ship Den flyvende Engel.
+Denmark-Norway was not part of the seven-years' war (1756–63), and the merchant fleet was thus threatened by both French and British privateers.
+Although Denmark-Norway was neutral, the French merchant brothers Couturier had persuaded the Danish King Frederik V to provide a navy ship as protection for Danish ships transporting goods from the Levant to Marseille for the brothers.
+This arrangement ended, however, when the British ship of the line under the command of Hugh Palliser managed to capture a Danish merchant ship Den flyvende Engel.
 Den flyvende Engel was part of a convoy that Grønland, under command of Henrik Lorenz Fisker, was escorting.
 Shrewsbury had 70 cannons against Grønlands 50, which likely contributed to Fisker's decision not to open fire.
-Because of the incident, Fisker was replaced by Simon Hoogland in Marseilles and he was later brought for a court-martial when he returned to Denmark.
+Because of the incident, Fisker was replaced by Simon Hoogland in Marseilles, and he was later brought for a court-martial when he returned to Denmark.
 However, he was cleared of all charges.